 By the time their planes had landed, they were already texting.
 By nightfall, they were on FaceTime.
 And by the following week, Alyssa was booked on a Southwest flight to Nashville — which, as it turns out, was the secret weapon of their entire summer.

 Nashville came through.
 Of course it did.
-They did it all — distillery tours, escape rooms, live music (c'mon, it's Nashville), festivals, day trips, weekend getaways, yoga workshops, new restaurants (Theo had a mission to show Alyssa all of Nashville's best hot chicken joints), hidden gems, hole-in-the-wall bars with incredible bands, a particularly sweet trip to the famed milkshake place, Legendairy, for National Ice Cream Day.
-They met each other's friends.
-They met each other's families.
-They made new friends everywhere they went, because that's what happens when these two are together — something about their combined energy, playful and warm and wide open, makes people want to pull up a chair.
+They did it all — distillery tours, escape rooms, live music (duh, it's Nashville), festivals of all sorts, day trips and weekend getaways, yoga workshops, new restaurants (Theo had a mission to show Alyssa all of his top picks for Nashville hot chicken joints), hidden gems, hole-in-the-wall bars with incredible bands, a particularly sweet trip to the famed milkshake place, Legendairy, for National Ice Cream Day, and ever-so-fittingly, multiple visits to farmer's markets hand-in-hand (the fruition of which was not lost on Theo).

 And in between all of it, they were never really apart.
 Nonstop texts, calls, FaceTimes, DMs, emails, Zoom meetings — now with both cameras very much on.